 This pub is also a dog lover’s dream, having a famous resident bulldog roaming the pub both day and night.
 Be sure to soak up the enchanting atmosphere here, as this niche pub experience is not one to be missed!

 Yes, the name really does speak for itself!
 This magical bar uses science and tech to simulate magical "portions".
 They offer a 1hr 45min cocktail master class for brewing magical potions using molecular mixology and responsive magic wands.
 It's a bit like a 'real' potions class, but without Snape glaring over your shoulder.

 [Image Credit: Edinburgh Evening News]

 265/5 Canongate, Old Town, Edinburgh, EH8 8BQ

 To achieve the full Harry Potter experience, visitors can stay at a Potter-themed Cannongate Luxury Apartment.
 The living area remarkably resembles the Gryffindor common room, and the two bedrooms take inspiration from a Gryffindor dorm room and a carriage from the Hogwarts Express.
-Every space in the apartment is riddled with intricate details to make guests feel as though they have just stepped into Hogwarts.
+Every space in the apartment is riddled with intricate details to make guests feel as though they have just stepped through the doors of Hogwarts.

 J.K.
 Rowling chooses to reside in Cramond, the oldest known settlement site in Scotland, which is a picturesque suburb of Edinburgh, just a twenty-minute drive from the city centre.

 A day in Cramond can be well spent roaming past the harbour with its many moored boats, relaxing on the long stretch of beach, or venturing out to Cramond Island at low tide.
 You may even want to pay a visit to Lauriston Castle, a 16th century tower house that would not look out of place in the Harry Potter universe...